-Defense announcements can be submitted to the Office of Graduate and Postdoctoral Studies by filling out the following form: http://events.rice.edu/rgs/.
+Defense announcements can be submitted to the Office of Graduate and Postdoctoral Studies by filling out the following form: https://events.rice.edu/rgs/.
 GPS will issue an original Approval of Candidacy form and it is the student’s responsibility to confirm the form is up to date and the committee members listed are correct.
 Candidates must be enrolled in the semester they defend or through Friday of the 1st week of the class of the following semester.

-Complete information on Oral Defense requirements can be found here: http://graduate.rice.edu/oraldefense
+Complete information on Oral Defense requirements can be found here: https://graduate.rice.edu/oraldefense

-Within one week (7 calendar days) of passing the oral examination the student must create an account on thesis.rice.edu and upload the defended version of the thesis and the approval of candidacy form signed and dated by the thesis committee.
+Within one week (7 calendar days) of passing the oral examination the student must create an account on https://thesis.rice.edu/ and upload the defended version of the thesis and the approval of candidacy form signed and dated by the thesis committee.

-In order to graduate, the final thesis must be submitted to the Office of Graduate and Postdoctoral Studies before noon on the deadline listed in the academic calendar (or six months after the oral defense, which ever occurs first).
+In order to graduate, the final thesis must be submitted to the Office of Graduate and Postdoctoral Studies before noon on the deadline listed in the academic calendar (or six months after the oral defense, whichever occurs first).

 Detailed instructions for the submittal of the thesis can be found here: http://graduate.rice.edu/submitthesis